George Headley: Style, technique and legacy

 Manley describes Headley as just under medium height with sloping shoulders.
 His movements were precise and economical on the cricket field; his cap was usually at a slight angle and his sleeves were buttoned down to the wrist.
 Wisden noted in 1933 that his timing and placement of the ball was perfect.
 Exceptionally quick on his feet, he watched the ball onto the bat more than any other batsman.
 According to Wisden, all his shots were equally good but most notable was his on drive played from the back foot.
 He hit the ball hard and was very difficult to get out.
 He faced criticism for playing off the back foot so often, but R. C. Robertson-Glasgow believed his square cut, late cut, and hook were exceptionally good.
 Headley was particularly effective on bad batting wickets.
 C. L. R. James calculated that Headley averaged 39.85 and passed fifty on seven occasions in thirteen innings on difficult wickets.
 According to James's reckoning, Bradman in similar conditions passed fifty once, and averaged 16.66 in fifteen innings.
 Headley himself preferred batting when the odds favoured the bowlers as he had to go for his shots and play his natural attacking game.
 He stated: "On a bad wicket, it was you and the bowler ...no nonsense."

 Beyond cricket, Headley's success was regarded as important.
-Of Headley's meeting with the king of England in 1939, the West Indian writer Frank Birbalsingh said: "That one of us—a black man—could shake the hand of a king introduced possibilities formerly undreamt of in our colonial backwater of racial inferiority, psychological subordination and political powerlessness."
+Of Headley's meeting with King George VI in 1939, the West Indian writer Frank Birbalsingh said: "That one of us—a black man — could shake the hand of a king introduced possibilities formerly undreamt of in our colonial backwater of racial inferiority, psychological subordination and political powerlessness."
 Manley notes that Headley rose to success at a time of political awakening in Jamaica, when the black majority of the population were increasingly determined to end the minority rule of landowners and challenge the racism of the time.
 According to Manley, the middle classes saw in Headley "the reassurance which they needed.
 He demonstrated black capacity."
 The white upper classes were proud of his achievements as a West Indian, but Manley writes "it was to the black masses that Headley had the deepest significance ...
 [He] became the focus for longing of an entire people for proof: proof of their own self-worth, their own capacity.
 Furthermore, they wanted this proof to be laid at the door of the white man who owned the world which defined their circumstances."
 Manley sees the title of "Atlas" not just in sporting terms, but in his carrying "the hopes of the black, English-speaking Caribbean man ...
 He was black excellence personified in a white world and in a white sport."